Open enrollment resources for employers

 • Prepare and issue the COBRA initial notice(s), if applicable.

-• Approve all employee-initiated transactions in EBSexternal link, opens in a new tab in a timely manner.
+• Approve all employee-initiated transactions in EBS in a timely manner.
 Review the Suspense Inquiry in EBS daily and correct any errors in a timely manner.
 Document all changes for appropriate recordkeeping.

 • In December, log in to EBS to view Report HIS759 for a list of open enrollment transactions that have not been approved.
 PEBA will purge outstanding transactions in mid-December.